Aiven-Open/kio/README.md

 $ python3 -m pip install -e .[all]
 ```

-The test suite contains integration tests that expects to be able to connect to a Kafka
+The test suite contains integration tests that expects to be able to connect to an Apache Kafka®
 instance running on `127.0.0.1:9092`.
 There is a Docker Compose file in
-`container/compose.yml` that you can use to conveniently start up a Kafka instance.
+`container/compose.yml` that you can use to conveniently start up an  Apache Kafka® instance.

 ```shell
 $ docker compose --file=container/compose.yml up -d